 Because of the way we have structured the Testing Service, the monthly cost is significantly lower than for the fully managed production service and the minimum contract period is short.
 This means that the MYHSM Testing Service is a very attractive option for organisations that need a short-term supplementary development and testing environment, want to try out their applications with the types of HSM supported by MYHSM, or want to validate their payment applications in the MYHSM service.

 Shared services provides HSM units which are shared between multiple users, with segregation between users being assured by customers having their own unique LMK.
-For the Live Shared production service, the user’s monthly fee provides them with various levels of monthly performance – currently up to 40 million (PIN Block translations) per month.
+For the Live Shared production service, the user’s monthly fee provides them with various levels of monthly performance – currently up to 120,000,000 (PIN Block translations) per month.

 The security settings applied are designed by MYHSM to meet the requirements of most users and current best practice, as well as meeting PCI requirements.